jakerudolph/matlab_standards/matlab_standards.md

 **Rationale:** Maintain readability of your code by having each line of code do exactly one thing.

-**Exception:** One may declare a maximum of three variables on a single line if they are all of the same type or unit.
-One may place an if, for or while statement on one line if there is exactly one statement inside of the loop.
+**Exception:** One can declare a maximum of three variables on a single line if they are all of the same type or unit.
+One can place an if, for or while statement on one line if there is exactly one statement inside of the loop.

 DO:
 ```matlab